Modeling Leidenfrost levitation of soft elastic solids

-The phase change occurring under the soft solid provides an intrinsic source of \emph{thermodynamic} lubrication.
-This is in contrast to the \emph{soft} lubrication problem~\cite{hooke_elastohydrodynamic_1972,hamrock_isothermal_1976,archard_non_1968,johnson_regimes_1970,hamrock_fundamentals_2004,skotheim_soft_2004,snoeijer_similarity_2013,essink_regimes_2021,greenwood_elastohydrodynamic_2020}, in which lift forces are generated when two lubricated elastic objects (for example, mammalian joints~\cite{skotheim_soft_2004}) move over one another.
-Understanding the interplay between elasticity and flow is crucial to the design of a variety of soft devices~\cite{duprat_fluid-structure_2015,gervais_flow_2006,christov_flow_2018,leroy_hydrodynamic_2012, bertin_soft-lubrication_2021, kargar2021lift}.
-If no relative motion is present, lift forces are only possible due to vaporization.
-However, phenomena that combine thermodynamics and large solid-body deformations, exemplified by elastic Leidenfrost physics, remain unexplored.

-To fully realize the scope of elastic Leidenfrost physics, both at a fundamental level and for the potential design of soft devices, a theoretical description of the basic mechanism is required.
+Soft materials thus invite us to re-examine the fundamentals of Leidenfrost physics when combined with large solid-body deformations.
+However, to fully realize the scope of the elastic Leidenfrost effect, both at a fundamental level and for the potential design of soft devices, a theoretical description of the basic mechanism is required.
 Despite experimental observation, this description remains a challenge.
-In particular, there is currently no theory which explains how three-dimensional elasticity determines either the gap height of the soft solid or its shape in the floating regime.
+In particular, there is currently no theory which explains how three-dimensional elasticity determines either the levitation height of the soft solid, or its shape in the floating regime.